 Chaos never goes away, but processes and tools will minimize it.

 Q5: Do you think content marketing is for everyone?
-For one-man businesses to the largest enterprises?
+For small businesses to the largest enterprises?
 How can small companies with a very limited budget, time and energy on their hands compete with complete in-house content marketing departments?

 A: I think everyone is doing content marketing.
 If you are a small company with a website and a blog, you are, in a way, doing content marketing.
 If you create a white paper and share it with your customers or use it as part of an e-mail campaign, you are doing content marketing.
 The question is not if content marketing is for everyone.
 The question is whether you have time and resources to do content marketing continuously and do it right.